 Chat Marketing automation

-Before any business invests in marketing automation, it’s important for them to ask “How am I going to fuel my top funnel?”.
-Automation is a great way to qualify and nurture leads, but those leads have to come from somewhere.
+Before any business invests in marketing automation, it’s important to ask “How will I fuel my top funnel?”
+Automation is a great way to qualify and nurture leads once you have them, but those leads have to come from somewhere.

 - Build a contact database by funneling leads from all your channels into one place for nurturing.